TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 ### Introduction

-While developing APIs, as developers, we constantly need to update the OpenAPI Specification that is either generated from our codebase, or built using some API design tools.
-Tyk allows you to update the Tyk API definition with fresh copy of your OpenAPI Specification using PATCH HTTP method.
+While developing APIs, as developers, we constantly need to update the OpenAPI Specification that is either generated from our codebase or built using some API design tools.
+Tyk allows you to update the Tyk OAS API definition with a fresh copy of your OpenAPI Specification using the PATCH HTTP method.

 {{< note success >}}
 **Note**